 The crowd spent a few moments looking at one another baffled by this interesting grammatical distinction between two concepts they largely regarded as the same thing.
 A few voices were heard explaining the distinction to those who were slower to understand.
 Once the word had spread the crowd collectively seemed to sigh and take a dejected step back into the dining room before returning to their tables.
 But one gentleman stayed motionless.
 He had not spoken a word since he sat down, which was a bit odd since he was sitting on the bench right next to Jessica.
 He observed her closely, but did not seem to stare.

 Jessica had not really noticed the man before, but he was now the only one left.
-Since his observations of her were beginning to make her uneasy, he was suddenly the only thing she noticed.
+Since his silent observations of her were beginning to make her uneasy, he was suddenly the only thing she noticed.
 How she could get this seemingly clueless man to leave her alone became her all-consuming thought, when he suddenly broke the silence.

 “So what are you going to eat?”